 - Place the radicchio and onion in a bowl, season with salt and pepper, and drizzle over the orange juice and olive oil.
 Toss well, and let sit for 10 to 20 minutes.

-- Roll out the flatbread dough on its parchment onto a rimmed baking sheet.
+- Roll out the flatbread or pizza dough onto a rimmed baking sheet.
 Toss the radicchio and onion again, and distribute the vegetables over the flatbread, spreading them evenly in a thin layer almost to the edges.
 Sprinkle over the thyme.
 Bake for 12 minutes, then sprinkle the blue cheese over the vegetables and bake for another 3 to 6 minutes until the dough is cooked through and fairly firm, and the blue cheese has started to melt.

 - Drizzle the honey over the pizza in a thin stream.
 Cut the flatbread in half lengthwise, then cut the flatbread crosswise into 8 segments, resulting in 16 rectangular strips.
 Dollop the pieces with the Whipped Ricotta, if using.
 Serve hot or warm.